-- (1) The procedures set forth in this chapter allow the university, the respondent, and the complainant to voluntarily enter into a settlement agreement (or informal resolution) regarding the alleged misconduct, any time after written notice the Notice of Investigation has been given distributed to the complainant and respondent and prior to any final determination regarding responsibility.
-Any such agreement and its terms shall be in writing and signed by both the complainant and, the respondent, and the Title IX Coordinator or designee.
-If except in any of the following circumstances: - (a) There is no identified complainant or.

-- (b) The complainant-declined has chosen not to participate in proceedings pursuant to this subchapter.. - (c) The complainant has withdrawn the disciplinary procedure, formal Title IX complaint. - (2) In the circumstances described in subsection (1), the agreement and its terms shall may be in writing and signed by only the respondent and the Title IX Coordinator or designee.
-The case is concluded when a copy of the signed agreement is delivered to the complainant and respondent.
-At any time prior to agreeing to a resolution, either party has the right to withdraw from the settlement process and resume the process under sss.
-UWS 17.17 to 17.21.to17.20.
+- (1) The procedures set forth in this chapter allow the university, the respondent, and the complainant to voluntarily enter into a settlement agreement or informal resolution regarding the alleged misconduct, any time after the notice of investigation has been distributed to the complainant and respondent and prior to any final determination regarding responsibility.
+Any such agreement and its terms shall be in writing and signed by the complainant, the respondent, and the Title IX Coordinator or designee except in any of the following circumstances: - (a) There is no identified complainant. - (b) The complainant has chosen not to participate in proceedings pursuant to this subchapter. - (c) The complainant has withdrawn the formal Title IX complaint. - (2) In the circumstances described in subsectionsub.
+(1), the agreement and its terms may be signed by only the respondent and the Title IX Coordinator or designee.
+The case is concluded when a copy of the signed agreement is delivered to the complainant, if any, and respondent.
+At any time prior to agreeing to a resolution, either party has the right to withdraw from the settlement process and resume the process under s.
+UWS 17.152 to 17 to 17.20.155.

-UWS 17.21 Discretionary appeal to the Board of Regents (Sexual Misconduct).
-Subchapter IV - Discipline, Petition for Restoration, and Emergency Suspension
+Subchapter IV - Effect of Discipline, Petition for Restoration, and Emergency Suspension

-- University decisions under ss.
-UWS 17.17 to 17.19 shall be final, except that the board of regents may, at its discretion, grant a review upon the record, upon written request submitted by any party within 14 days of the final university decision.
-If the board of regents grants a review upon the record, it will: - (1) Notify the other party in writing and give both the complainant and respondent a reasonable, equal opportunity to submit a written statement supporting or challenging the outcome. - (2) Issue a written decision describing the result of the appeal and the rationale for the result and provide the written decision simultaneously to both the complainant and respondent. - UWS 17.22 Effect of discipline within the institution.
+UWS 17.2216 Effect of discipline within the institution.
 A respondent who, at the time of commencement, is subject to a continuing disciplinary sanction under s.
-UWS 17.10 (1) or unresolved disciplinary charges as a result of a report under s.
-UWS 17.11 or UWS 17.17 shall not be awarded a degree during the pendency of the sanction or disciplinary proceeding.
+UWS 17.10085 (1) or unresolved disciplinary charges as a result of a report under s.
+UWS 17.11 or UWS 17.17152 shall not be awarded a degree during the pendency of the sanction or disciplinary proceeding.

-UWS 17.23 Effect of suspension or expulsion within the university system.
+UWS 17.2317 Effect of suspension or expulsion within the university system.